kangax/perfectionkills.com/_posts/2015-03-26-the-poor-misunderstood-innerText.md

 So far the only proposal I've seen for Selection.toString is "do what the copy operation does", which is neither well-defined nor acceptable for innerText.
 In my opinion.
 </blockquote>

-At the end, we're left with [this WHATWG ticket by Aryeh](https://www.w3.org/Bugs/Public/show_bug.cgi?id=13145) on specifying <code>innerText</code>.
+In the end, we're left with [this WHATWG ticket by Aryeh](https://www.w3.org/Bugs/Public/show_bug.cgi?id=13145) on specifying <code>innerText</code>.
 Things look rather grim, as evidenced in one of the comments:

 <blockquote>
 I've been told in no uncertain terms that it's <b>not practical for non-Gecko browsers to remove</b>.
 Depending on the rendering tree to the extent WebKit does, on the other hand, is insanely complicated to spec in terms of standard stuff like DOM and CSS.
 Also, it potentially breaks for detached nodes (WebKit behaves totally differently in that case). [...]
 But <b>Gecko people seemed pretty unhappy about this kind of complexity and rendering dependence in a DOM property</b>.
 And on the other hand, I got the impression <b>WebKit is reluctant to rewrite their innerText implementation</b> at all.
 So I'm figuring that the spec that will be implemented by the most browsers possible is one that's as simple as possible, basically just a compat shim.
 If multiple implementers actually want to implement something like the innerText spec I started writing, I'd be happy to resume work on it, but that wasn't my impression.